HRB-NO1/Notes/README.md

 ## 3. Mergesort
 **Describe in words why mergesort is a stable sort.**

+Stable sort: If the relative positions of two equal numbers before and after sorting remain unchanged, the algorithm is stable. eg: Insertion sort
+Unstable sorting: if the relative positions of two equal numbers before and after sorting change, the algorithm is unstable. eg: Selection sort
+Mergesort is considered as stable sort.

 **Give traces, in the style of the trace given in this section, showing how the keys E A S Y Q U E S T I O N  are sorted with top-down mergesort and with bottom-up mergesort.**